When I joined SMARKIO in 2015 as the company’s first designer, I took on many responsibilities ranging from branding, web design, and UX design.

 In order to find a thread that would tie everything together, we started by categorising features, breaking them down into:

 Once this was accomplished, we looked into how the people from Adclick — the customers most comfortable and familiar with the product — were using it.
-After studying the ways they were mixing and matching these features, we recognised that our tools were being split into two different purposes — some could be used to managed the content that was being served, and others the channel through which this content was being distributed.
+After studying the ways they were mixing and matching these features, we recognised that our tools were being used for two distinct purposes — some could be used to managed the content that was being served, and others the channel through which this content was being distributed.

 Here's a few examples: